ivangoncharuk/Tour-de-Towson/README.md

 ### Modern Tour De France
 - 23 days
   - 21 stages
+  - each stage has around 5-6 hours of travel time
   - 2 rest days
     - typically in the first and second weekend of racing
 - around 3500 km or 2000 mi in length